Holistic Unlearning Benchmark: A Multi-Faceted Evaluation for Text-to-Image Diffusion Model Unlearning: HUB: Holistic Unlearning Benchmark

 \textbf{General image quality.} The unlearning process may influence the generation process of the target \emph{unrelated} concepts.
 To access the image quality of the target unrelated concepts, we measure the Fr\'echet Inception Distance (FID)~\citep{heusel2017gans} between real COCO images and images generated from unlearned models.
 We also compute the FID between the original and unlearned models, which we call FID-SD~\citep{gandikota2024unified}.
 We use 30k captions from the MS-COCO~\citep{cocodataset} dataset as the target-unrelated prompts.

-\textbf{Target image quality.} Although the general image quality metric gives a broad view of how well the model generates images overall, it may not capture quality losses specific to images generated by prompts containing target concepts.
-Unlike the general quality, a statistical metric such as FID cannot be used to measure the quality of generated images with target concepts.
+\textbf{Target image quality.} Although the general image quality metric gives a broad view of how well the model generates images overall, it may not capture quality losses specific to images prompted with target concepts.
+Unlike the general quality, a statistical metric such as FID cannot measure the quality of generated images with target concepts.
 To address this issue, we evaluate the quality of images generated with the target concept prompts using an aesthetic score proposed in \citet{schuhmann2022laion}, which measures the quality of an individual image.
 Aesthetic score allows us to isolate and measure any visual degradation that might arise in images explicitly tied to the target concept.